-Mara Hodges — Lead Editor
+Mara Korzen — Lead Editor

 Mara is a patron of all sciences, especially environmental science and psychology.
 Mara likes encouraging authors to think outside the box and break the mold to produce thought-provoking literature.
 She loves authors who are brave enough to say what they really think rather than what they have been indoctrinated to think.

 Mara can be reached at email@example.com

 Charlie Franco — Project Editor & Night Manager

 Charlie attended George Brown College in Toronto and he has a graduate degree in Design with a special emphasis in Screenwriting from the UCLA.
 Charlie has worked as a Production Manager at Bruce Mau Design and as an Art Director at Revolver and Black Walk Films.
 Charlie has provided content and story editing for Hollywood movies including Chump Change (2000) 9 (2009.)
-Charlie provided notes on the long delayed Harper Collins’ project The Girl with the Most Cake (2014) and has completed 3 screenplays.
+Charlie provided notes on Courtney Love's long delayed Harper Collins’ project The Girl with the Most Cake (20??) and has completed 3 screenplays.

 At Montag Press, Charlie stays up late into the night managing the demon words and subversive ideas that keep the chauvinists and zealots warm and their book fires stoked.
 Charlie can be reached at